anton-k/handle-pattern-servant-app/README.md

       pure mRes
 ```

-We transform the Db-interface in a way that every call to `getMessage` gets wrappped
+We transform the Db-interface in a way that every call to `getMessage` gets wrapped
 with logging calls.
 After that transformation we can even omit the logger
-from the dependency of the handler and we can just use transdormed DB-interface.
+from the dependency of the handler and we can just use transformed DB-interface.

-We can apply transdformation in the `Main` function prior to launch of the app:
+We can apply transformation in the `Main` function prior to launch of the app:

 ```haskell
     -- init local envirnoments